eszterczotter/configuru/readme.md

 ### Build path

-By default, Configuru will build every `.guru` file it can find within the current working directory.
+By default, Configuru will build every guru file it can find within the current working directory.
 You can specify a different path as the first argument of the command.